-SDGs addressed Mobile Birth Registration provides a legal identity for all (16.9) which drives inclusion and reduced inequality (10.2, 10.3).
+Mobile Birth Registration provides a legal identity for all (16.9) which drives inclusion and reduced inequality (10.2, 10.3).
 It also affords access to education (4.1), social security (1.4), and protection from trafficking (16.2).
 Telenor contributes to SDG 17 in partnership with UNICEF and the government of Pakistan (17.16).
 Challenges Increased access does not always ensure more equal outcomes.
 Vigilance and proactive measures are needed to protect vulnerable groups and help them maximise benefits of connectivity.
 Read more about how Telenor addresses social innovation and digital inclusion here and here.
-REDUCING INEQUALITIES BY RAISING STANDARDS Raising standards is an opportunity to protect and promote human rights, improve working conditions, and create inclusive societies.
+REDUCING INEOUALITIES BY RAISING STANDARDS Raising standards is an opportunity to protect and promote human rights, improve working conditions, and create inclusive societies.

 OPEN MIND Telenor's Open Mind programme gives people with disabilities a pathway into diverse and inclusive workplaces through a yearlong placement at Telenor.
 In Norway, Sweden and Pakistan, Open Mind provides workplace training and capacity building for individuals with physical and/or mental disabilities, with the aim of helping them secure paid work.
 Roughly three-quarters of participants have gone on to full-time work at Telenor or a similar company.
 Open Mind in Norway is unique in that it also incorporates a work-integration programme for non-EU immigrants in Norway.

-RAISING STANDARDS IN SUPPLY CHAINS Telenor is working to raise standards throughout the entire supply chain of 1.2 million employees, and organised over 20,000 hours of capacity-building initiatives in 2018.
-Training sessions inform workers about labour rights, health and safety, sustainability requirements, and empowerment of women in the workforce.
-Compliance is also monitored, and Telenor carried out approximately 3,500 inspections in 2018, mostly unannounced.
-Telenor also works collaboratively with other telecommunications operators in the Joint Audit Cooperation (JAC) to raise standards of global suppliers.
+SDGs addressed

+IO REDUCED

+NEQUALITIES

-SDGs addressed Telenor's Open Mind programme contributes to providing meaningful work for everyone, regardless of ability (8.5).
+Telenor's Open Mind programme contributes to providing meaningful work for everyone, regardless of ability (8.5).
 By achieving this outcome, we can promote social, economic and political inclusion (10.2), and ensure equal opportunity for all (10.3).
 In Norway alone, over 300 people have successfully graduated from the programme.
 In Pakistan 73 have graduated from the programme since its inception in the country.